arikscherm/map-trail-miles/README.md

 # map-trail-miles

-This project maps features from OpenStreetMap and calculates total trail mileage within a geographic area of interest.
+This project maps out features from OpenStreetMap and calculates total trail mileage within a geographic area of interest.

 ## Prerequisites